finbarrtimbers/categorised-review-extraction/README.md

 that contains, for each category, all the sentences describing that category, and the sentence with the highest category score.

+## Known problems
+- Code runs, but the results aren't great.
+None of the categories, except for sound quality, seem to work particularly well.

 ## Dependencies
 - Uses [NLTK](http://www.nltk.org/) for stemming & tokenization